 » Governor Perry has stood up against federal energy policies like the offshore drilling moratoria and cap and trade that would make oil, gas, and electricity dramatically more expensive.

 News & Announcements

-Gov. Rick Perry today announced that the Texas Emerging Technology Fund (TETF) is investing $1.5 million in SolarBridge Technologies Inc. for the development and commercialization of their technology for the widespread use of solar energy.
+Gov. Rick Perry has announced two research superiority grants to Texas universities and investments in four companies through the Texas Emerging Technology Fund (TETF) for the development and commercialization of their innovative technologies.

 Wednesday, December 08, 2010 Austin, Texas Press Release

 Gov. Perry Announces TEF Investment Bringing More Than 150 Jobs to Conroe

 Gov. Rick Perry today announced an $865,000 investment through the Texas Enterprise Fund (TEF) in Jyoti Americas, which will create a state of the art U.S. manufacturing facility for high voltage transmission lines in Conroe.
 This investment, which will create 157 jobs and generate an estimated $34 million in capital investment, is conditioned upon the finalization of a local incentive agreement with the City of Conroe.